Are you on the search for fun things to do in Alabama? We’ve got you covered!

 If you think Alabama doesn’t have the type of adventure you’re looking for, let us prove you wrong.

-Honor Civil Rights history in Birmingham
+Honor Civil Rights History in Birmingham

+You can also visit the Birmingham Civil Rights Institute.
 With so much to see, touring the Civil Rights history sites is one of the best things to do in Birmingham.

 Visit the Little River Canyon National Preserve